Curated reading list

 Building Effective AI Coding Agents for the Terminal

-A dense terminal-agent paper that covers scaffolding, compaction, memory, and other mechanics needed for long-running command-line work.
+A dense terminal-agent paper on scaffolding, compaction, memory, verification, and the other mechanics needed for long-running command-line work.

 Theory of Code Space: Do Code Agents Understand Software Architecture?